allenai/vessel-detection-viirs/readme.md

-This repository contains a computer vision model along with a containerized API for serving streaming detections of vessels in near real time.
+This repository contains a computer vision model along with a containerized restful API (FastAPI) for serving streaming detections of vessels in near real time.
 See [docs/model_card.md](./docs/model_card.md) for information about the model and [docs/openapi.json](./docs/openapi.json) for the API specification.
-This model was built for Skylight: a platform that supports maritime transparency through actionable intelligence in order to help protect the planet's oceans.
+This model was built for [Skylight](https://www.skylight.global/), a product of AI2 that supports maritime transparency through actionable intelligence in order to help protect our oceans.

 <p float="left">
   <img src="images/summary.png" >